06 Safeguarding children, young people and vulnerable adults policy

 record of the incident is made on form 06.1b Safeguarding incident reporting form.

-- If intervention is required, the designated person
+- If intervention is required, the designated safeguarding

-speaks to the parent in an appropriate, confidential manner.
+lead speaks to the parent/carer in an appropriate, confidential manner.

-- The designated person will, in agreement with the
+- The designated safeguarding lead will, in agreement with

 - The emergency contact is informed of the situation by

-the designated person and of the setting’s requirement to inform social care of their contact details.
+the designated safeguarding lead and of the setting’s requirement to inform social care of their contact details.

 - If there is no one suitable to collect the child social